PAEDIATRIC INNOVATION, EDUCATION & RESEARCH NETWORK

 • Gastrointestinal problems, malabsorption

-• soy milk
+• Soy milk

-• calcium supplements or treatment
+• Calcium supplements or treatment

-• iron
+• Magnesium

-• tannins (from tea)
+• Tannins (from tea)

-• amiodarone
+• Amiodarone

 Implementation

-• `The guideline will be displayed on the PIER website and can be accessed by all healthcare professionals working within Wessex.
+• The guideline will be displayed on the PIER website and can be accessed by all healthcare professionals working within Wessex.
 This guideline will be disseminated to network centre leads within the Wessex Paediatric Endocrine Network.
 Treatment of congenital hypothyroidism will be managed locally by the paediatric endocrinology network lead at each DGH (details here).

 Process for Monitoring Effectiveness